THE GOOD (?) PARTS

 Waldorf schools are often lovely, but all the attractions serve as coverings for the spiritual / mystical / religious intentions of the schools.
 [See, e.g., “Spiritual Agenda” and “Magical Arts”.]

-The teachers often are, indeed, graduates of Waldorf teacher training programs, and this should tell you almost all you need to grasp in order to understand what the schools are really meant to do.
+The teachers often are, indeed, graduates of Waldorf teacher training programs, and this tells us most of what we need to know about the schools.
+Waldorf teacher-training can be virtually indistinguishable from training to become an Anthroposophist.
 [See, e.g., “Teacher Training” and, for tips on what to look for when touring a Waldorf school, “Clues”.]

 The “whole child,” in Waldorf belief, is a mystical fantasy.
-Rudolf Steiner (who was a self-professed occultist — see “Occultism”), said that children are reincarnating spirits who have three invisible bodies, both souls and spirits, 12 senses, astrological identities, temperaments (sanguine, choleric, melancholic, or phlegmatic), racial identities reflecting levels of spiritual advancement, and so forth.
-Teaching the “whole child” sounds good, but look beneath the surface of such rhetoric.
+Rudolf Steiner (who was a self-professed occultist — see “Occultism”), said that children are reincarnating spirits who eventually have three invisible bodies, both souls and spirits, 12 senses, astrological identities, classical temperaments (sanguine, choleric, melancholic, or phlegmatic), racial identities reflecting levels of spiritual advancement, and so forth.
+Teaching the “whole child” sounds good, but look beneath the surface when Waldorf schools employ such rhetoric.
 [See, e.g., “Holistic Education”.]

 As for the absence of computers and textbooks — Waldorf schools generally shun modern technology and even modern knowledge, considering it to be demonic or at least potentially demonic.
 Fear of demons and other evil beings is laced through the Waldorf approach.
 [See, e.g., “Ahriman”, "Evil Ones", “Science”, “Lesson Books”, and “Materialism U.”]